input-output-hk/catalyst-core/src/catalyst-toolbox/doc/tally-recovery.md

 is not verified.
 The timestamp of fragment arrival is stored along with the fragment; in the alternative tallying process described here, the chronological order of fragments is used to decide which choice applies when multiple ballots for the same proposal have been received from a single account.
+The timestamp is also used instead of the block date to check if the ballot is accounted within the declared voting period.

 The format of the log entries is bincode serialization of a Rust structure containing the unsigned integer timestamp in seconds since the Unix epoch,